wentallout/cult-hunter/README.md

 - Corrupt Government Officials and Corporate: controlled by the cult, mostly do white collar crime
 - Corrupt Cops: follow orders from the Government Officials, they take advantage of small businesses in the city to extort money.
-- The Cult Members: weak minded people who got lured and controlled by the leaders to do unspeakable crimes (similar to Aum Shinrikyo)
+- The Cult Members: weak minded people who got lured and controlled by the leaders to do unspeakable crimes

 ## Equipments (mostly weapons since armors are just fashion)